djkim9031/HandTrackingABBRobot/README.md

 ## Training Data and Architectures Used

   1. Initially started with Oxford Hand Dataset for training.
 The recognized hand shape was limited for my purpose using this data.
-Therefore, I have collected data personally and drew bounding boxes and annotated labels for every picture.
+Therefore, I have collected data personally, drew bounding boxes, and annotated labels for every picture.

   2. Intentionally, pictures of humans posing different hand gestures at 0.2~1.2m distance from a camera (roughly 2.5% ~ 20% of a frame) are collected